PatRakowicz/BigData-Warehouse-Containerized/README.md

 # BigData Warehouse & Recession Classifier
+**Time Spent (h)**:
+- **4**: General idea was a bit hard on how i could do this.
+Was a little stuck on getting the needed containers, attempted to do either visuals (time might be out of the question) or some sort of Machine Learning idea.
+- **3.5**: Coding and applying the application was some what straight forward, got a little lost on the ML side of python.
+Honestly should have done visuals, something very simple, like web page with a table and just show the data from the SQL container.

-This project is a Dockerized big data pipeline that:
+Dockerized big data pipeline:
-- Fetches U.S. economic indicators from the Federal Reserve's FRED API
+- Fetches U.S. economic indicators from the Federal Reserve's FRED API.
-- Loads structured data into a MySQL data warehouse
+- Loads structured data into a MySQL data warehouse.
-- Trains a machine learning model to classify time periods as recession or not based on historical economic data
+- Trains a machine learning model to predict unenployment rates in a given span of 3 months.

 It consists of three main containers:
 - `mysql` → stores the economic data
 - `etl` → fetches and loads FRED data into the database
-- `ml` → trains and evaluates a recession classification model
+- `ml` → trains and evaluates a classification model

 ---